-Sujit Choudhry is an internationally recognized authority on comparative constitutional law and comparative constitutional development.
+Sujit Choudhry is dean and the I. Michael Heyman Professor of Law.
+He is an internationally recognized authority on comparative constitutional law and comparative constitutional development.
 His work addresses basic methodological questions in comparative constitutional law.
 He has also written on constitutional design as a tool to manage the transition from violent conflict to peaceful democratic politics, especially in ethnically divided societies, and is currently studying constitutional design in the context of transitions from authoritarian to democratic rule.
 He has published over seventy articles, book chapters, working papers and reports.
 His edited collections include Constitutional Design for Divided Societies: Integration or Accommodation (Oxford, 2008) and The Migration of Constitutional Ideas (Cambridge, 2006).
 He is currently co-editing two collections, The Oxford Handbook of Indian Constitutional Law (Oxford) and Constitution Making (Edward Elgar).
 He is a member of the Executive Committee of the International Society of Public Law, the Board of Editors of the International Journal of Constitutional Law, and the Editorial Board of the Constitutional Court Review (South Africa), and the Board of Advisers for the Cambridge Studies in Constitutional Law.

 Dean Choudhry is the Founding Director of the Center for Constitutional Transitions.
 The Center for Constitutional Transitions is the world's first university-based center that generates and mobilizes knowledge in support of constitutional building.
 The Center for Constitutional Transitions assembles and leads international networks of experts to complete thematic research projects that offer evidence-based policy options to practitioners.
 It partners with a global network of multilateral organizations, think tanks, NGOs, and universities, based in Berlin, Buenos Aires, Cairo, Delhi, the Hague, Ottawa, London, New York, Tunis, and Zaragoza.